znsio/specmatic-documentation/getting_started.md

 [**Learn more about Contract Tests here.**](/documentation/contract_tests.html)

-### Consumer Side - Contract As A Stub / Intelligent Service Virtualization
+### Consumer Side - Contract As A Stub / Intelligent Service Virtualisation

 We have so far established that Specmatic will keep OpenAPI spec and the API implementation in sync.
-This gives us the confidence to use the same OpenAPI spec `service.yaml` on the Consumer side for **Intelligent Service Virtualization** with Specmatic.
+This gives us the confidence to use the same OpenAPI spec `service.yaml` on the Consumer side for **Intelligent Service Virtualisation** with Specmatic.
 This will help us isolate our UI development and make progress independent of the Provider / API.
 Here is a sequence diagram illustrating the same where UI no longer has to interact with the real backend for testing purposes.
 UI can instead rely on Specmatic Stub which is emulating the Provider / API.

     UI (Consumer)         Specmatic Stub <- service.yaml
           | --- getPetById ---> |